Constraint Inference in Control Tasks from Expert Demonstrations via Inverse Optimization: Simulations

 In the case of noisy state observations, we assume that each demonstration $i$ is polluted with observation noise as follows

 with $\epsilon\sim\mathcal{N}(0,0.005)$.
 In Figure~\ref{fig:2_c_noise} we plot the original constraints along with an instance of the inferred ones for $N=1$ and $N=10$, respectively.
-Clearly, for both perfect and noisy state observations, a larger number of demonstrations leads to more accurate inference.
-Figure~\ref{fig:class_vols_2d} contains the TP and FP rates, as discussed in the next section.
+For $N=1$, we showcase one of the $10$ simulations in which inference for one of the constraints was inaccurate. {Clearly, for both perfect and noisy state observations, a larger number of demonstrations, which possibly results in more interactions with the constraints, leads to more accurate inference.} Figure~\ref{fig:class_vols_2d} contains the TP and FP rates, as discussed in the next section.